nesarashree/COMPAS-case-study/README.md

 ## COMPAS Dataset
 This project uses the Broward County (FL) dataset, covering criminal defendants who underwent COMPAS assessments, to examine these patterns and explore definitions of fairness in AI models.

-**Demographics**
-- Predominantly Caucasian and African-American defendants
+The demographic is predominantly Caucasian and African-American defendants with a gender imbalance of approx. 4:1, male:female.
-- *Gender imbalance*: more than **4:1 ratio** of men to women

 **Key Variables**
 - 'prior_convictions': Number of prior convictions